vpavlenko/study-music/parts/transcription.md

 - How does it estimate midi notes?
 - Does it extract midi notes first and then Q-filters a certain part over it for playback?
 Or how does it split a part into harmonics/notes in a polyphonic texture?

-Other:
-- [TuneFlow](https://tuneflow.com/) promises audio to MIDI - is it good?

 The rest of this doc focuses on how to build your own RipX from existing tools.

 ### Demixing